Electronic tagging: Parental

 A company in Japan has created GPS-enabled uniforms and backpacks.
-School children in distress would be able to hit a button, immediately summoning a security agent to their location.
+School children in distress can hit a button on electronic devices in their uniforms or backpacks, immediately summoning a security agent to their location.
+Other similar applications in the U.S. have included mobile phones enabled with GPS tracking, to allow parents to track their school children.

 Vehicular

-Public transit vehicles are outfitted with electronic monitoring devices that communicate with GPS systems, tracking their location.
-App developers have integrated this technology with mobile-phone apps.
-Now, passengers are able to receive accurate public transit timetables.
+The principles of electronic tagging, using a device to monitor the location and status of a remote asset, are a foundational component of modern fleet management.
+Commercial vehicles are often equipped with a vehicle tracking system that uses a telematic control unit to communicate with GPS satellites for automatic vehicle location.
+This is a key part of intelligent transportation systems and modern fleet digitalization.
+App developers have integrated this telematics technology with mobile apps, allowing passengers of public transport to receive accurate timetables via a journey planner.

 Effectiveness

-The use of ankle bracelets, or other electronic monitoring devices, have proven to be effective in research studies and possibly deter crime.
+The use of ankle bracelets or other electronic monitoring devices has been found to be effective in some research studies and may deter crime.

 Several factors have been identified as necessary to render electronic monitoring effective: appropriately selecting offenders, robust and appropriate technology, fitting tags promptly, responding to breaches promptly, and communication between the criminal justice system and contractors.
 The Quaker Council for European Affairs thinks that for electronic monitoring to be effective, it should serve to halt a developing criminal career.

 The National Audit Office in England and Wales commissioned a survey to examine the experiences of electronically monitored offenders and the members of their family.
 The survey revealed that there was common agreement among survey respondents that electronic monitoring was a more effective punitive measure than fines, and that it was generally more effective than community service.
 An interviewed offender is credited with saying: "You learn more about other crimes [in prison] and I think it gives you a taste to do other crimes because you've sat listening to other people."

 In 2006, Kathy Padgett, William Bales, and Thomas Bloomberg conducted an evaluation of 75,661 Florida offenders placed on home detention from 1998 to 2002, in which only a small percentage of these offenders was made to wear an electronic monitoring device.
 Offenders with electronic tagging were compared to those on home detention without.
 The factors thought to influence the success or failure of community supervision, including type of electronic monitoring device used and criminal history, were measured.
 The results showed that offenders who wore electronic tags were both 91.2 percent less likely to abscond and 94.7 percent less likely to commit new offenses, than unmonitored offenders.